rkuma183/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

    This creates a `.vagrant` hidden folder.

-   This creates a `Vagrantfile` containing these two lines:
+   This creates a `Vagrantfile`.
+All such files begin with these two lines:

    <pre>
 # -*- mode: ruby -*-